-04.02 Identify the unique differences of staff communication and use of inter-departmental/company communication (i.e.: Independent vs. Corporate Owned; email vs. newsletter, managerial vs. employee, etc.).
+Identify the unique differences of staff communication and use of inter-departmental/company communication (i.e.: Independent vs. Corporate Owned; email vs. newsletter, managerial vs. employee, etc.).
 04.03 Explain nature of positive customer/client relations.
 04.04 Demonstrate listening strategies that improve understanding and performance on the job.
 04.05 Interpret business policies to customers/clients.
-04.06 Demonstrate ability to locate, understand, and interpret information found in manuals, graphs, schedules, charts, diagrams, and Internet resources to generate a report.
+Demonstrate ability to locate, understand, and interpret information found in manuals, graphs, schedules, charts, diagrams, and Internet resources to generate a report.
 04.07 Train employees to communicate effectively.
 04.08 Develop a dynamic telephone personality.
 04.09 Discuss and identify various types of telephone systems.
 04.10 Identify front-desk telephone calls promptly and courteously.
-04.11 Understand the process of communicating a service failure to the appropriate departments involved (i.e.: Inter-departmental communications such as Billing problems with accounting or front desk; maintenance problems, etc.) 04.12 Communicate establishment's mission statement concerning guest services.
-05.0 Demo nstrate proficiency in applying mathematics skills.
-The student will be able to: 05.01 Compute addition, subtraction, multiplication, division, and percentage problems (i.e.: calculate tax, gratuity, commission, miscellaneous charges, etc.).
+Understand the process of communicating a service failure to the appropriate departments involved (i.e.: Inter-departmental communications such as Billing problems with accounting or front desk; maintenance problems, etc.) 04.12 Communicate establishment's mission statement concerning guest services.
+05.0 Demon strate proficiency in applying mathematics skills.
+The student will be able to: Compute addition, subtraction, multiplication, division, and percentage problems (i.e.: calculate tax, gratuity, commission, miscellaneous charges, etc.).
 05.02 Apply problem-solving techniques to sales-related transactions including cash, checks, debit cards, credit cards, and discounts.
 05.03 Interpret quantitative information from tables, charts, and graphs as related to the workplace.
-05.04 Demonstrate ability to collect, organize, and interpret data, and predict outcomes relative to opening and closing procedures for a sales terminal.
+Demonstrate ability to collect, organize, and interpret data, and predict outcomes relative to opening and closing procedures for a sales terminal.
 05.05 Apply mathematical concepts to completing purchase orders, invoices, packing slips, and shipping and handling charges.
 05.06 Analyze standard industry formulas relative to discount date and due date to determine the amount of payment on an invoice.
-Analyze standard industry formulas relative to discount date and due date to determine the amount of payment on an invoice.
 Understand and interpret the main financial statements (i.e.: balance sheet, income statement, etc.) of a business, with a focus on the income statement.
-06.0 05.07 Understand and interpret the main financial statements (i.e.: balance sheet, income statement, etc.) of a business, with a focus on 06.0 05.07 Demo Understand and interpret the main financial statements (i.e.: balance sheet, income statement, etc.) of a business, with a focus on the income statement.
+06.0 Demon strate leadership and supervisory skills.
+The student will be able to: 06.01 Utilize problem-solving skills in accordance with management policy and mission statement.
+06.02 Establish/modify policies and procedures that align with the mission statement, SOPs, and operational needs.